-Logit.io can work alongside your cybersecurity team by providing a platform compatible with a number of levels of CMMC compliance by allowing you to create and retain system audit logs and records used in the process of monitoring, analysis, investigation and reporting (as outlined as a requirement in AU.2.042, level 2).
+Logit.io can work alongside your cybersecurity team by providing a platform compatible with a number of levels of CMMC compliance by allowing you to create and retain system audit logs and records used in the process of monitoring, analysis, investigation and reporting.

-The Logit.io CMMC solution also allows you to correlate audit events and logs for the purposes of creating reporting dashboards and conducting analysis in order to detect unauthorised and unusual activity occurring within your operating environment (AU.3.051, level 3).
+The Logit.io CMMC solution also allows you to correlate audit events and logs for the purposes of creating reporting dashboards and conducting analysis in order to detect unauthorised and unusual activity occurring within your operating environment.

 Understanding CMMC compliance requires the knowledge to understand that this is not a compliance standard that can be fully outsourced to any single third-party solution or consultant to solve on your behalf.